 Hamburg is Germany’s second largest city (after Berlin) and is its main port.
-It’s a very cosmopolitan city with a small historic section (Altstadt) – most of the city was destroyed during the Second World War – and large portions that have been redeveloped.
+It’s a very cosmopolitan city with a small historic section (Altstadt).
+Large parts of the city were destroyed during the Second World War and have been restored or redeveloped.
 The city is hemmed in by two lakes (the Binnenalster and Aussenalster) and the Elbe River – this unique geographic location is also one of its biggest attractions.
 Hamburg (map) is a vibrant and prosperous city with great shopping, world-class restaurants, beautiful parks and many worthwhile sights.
 For the first-time visitor, I’ve listed below my recommendations for things to do in Hamburg.

 Things to do in Hamburg, Germany